Instagram recently announced changes to your news feed. Keep calm, and read this guide to rollin’ with the new Instagram feed changes.

 Alas, Instagram has been touched by the overzealous algorithms and I’m devastated, because it was my favorite (and I don’t mean to play favorites, but… perhaps, the only social media that I don’t find annoying — until now).

 They told us, “your feed will soon be ordered to show the moments we believe you will care about the most.
 The order of photos and videos in your feed will be based on the likelihood you’ll be interested in the content, your relationship with the person posting and the timelessness of the post.”
-Reported spokesperson for Instagram.
-“As we begin, we’re focused on optimizing the order–all the posts will still be there, just in a different order.”
+A spokesperson for Instagram said “As we begin, we’re focused on optimizing the order–all the posts will still be there, just in a different order.”

 It says, “the moments we believe you will care about the most”.
 So, the new Instagram feed is a dogma.
 No one wants to be X’d by the algorithm, so everyone’s desperate to get your attention and be added to your notifications.